 The Student Enrichment Center provides a variety of testing, counseling and student support services.
-These include: placement testing, career assessments and personality inventories to explore student interests and aptitudes, career counseling services, tutorial assistance services, and support services for handicapped students (including students with learning disabilities).
+These include: placement testing, career assessments and personality inventories to explore student interests and aptitudes, career counseling services, tutorial assistance services, and support services for students with disabilities (including students with learning disabilities).